 Quantum photonics and information

 The Quantum Photonics & Information team is one of the leading group in the field of quantum photonics engineering and technologies.
 Its research topics lie in fundamental and applied quantum optics and information.
 More specifically, photonic systems operating in the telecom range are realized for demonstrating quantum supremacy in communication and metrology applications.
 Those devices, mostly based on integrated photonic circuits, make it possible to exploit simultaneously highly efficient nonlinear optical interactions and the active routing of information.
 This is an actual asset for the generation of on-demand engineered quantum states, based whether on discrete, continuous, or hybrid variables.
-These devices are developed in close collaboration with the Integrated Nonlinear Optics (ONLI) team and its technological platform (Optinil).
+These devices are developed in close collaboration with the Complex photonic systems and materials team and the Optics and photonics technological platform.

 Alibart Olivier